dusty-nv/jetson-containers/packages/diffusion/stable-diffusion-webui/README.md

 	--port=7860
 ```

-After starting the container, you can navigate your browser to `http://$IP_ADDRESS:7860` (substitute the address or hostname of your device for `$IP_ADDRESS`).
-It will automatically download the diffusion model when starting.
+After starting the container, you can navigate your browser to `http://$IP_ADDRESS:7860` (substitute the address or hostname of your device).
+The server will automatically download the default [`stable-diffusion-1.5`](https://huggingface.co/runwayml/stable-diffusion-v1-5) model during startup.

-Other configuration arguments can be found at https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings
+Other configuration arguments can be found at [`stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings`](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings)

 * `--medvram` (sacrifice some performance for low VRAM usage)
 * `--lowvram` (sacrafice a lot of speed for very low VRAM usage)

+To run image generation from a script (`txt2img.py`) as opposed to the web UI, see the [`stable-diffusion`](/packages/diffusion/stable-diffusion) container.

 <details open>
 <summary><b><a id="containers">CONTAINERS</a></b></summary>